Pinaki91/Simulating-soft-and-biological-matter-with-espressomd/README.md

 2. Download the codes, save the functions.tcl and program file (e.g. lj_tutorial.tcl) in the same folder (e.g. test).
 3. Execute the program from the terminal by /path-to-espresso-directory/./Espresso /test/lj_tutorial.tcl

+However, running the programs successfully does not guarentee that the results are physically meaningful.